OurMachinery/themachinery-books/the_machinery_book/src/the_truth/access_values.md

 # Access values

 The truth objects (`tm_tt_id_t`) are immutable objects unless you explicitly make them writable.
-Therefore we do not be afraid of accidently changing a value when reading from a object property.
+Therefore you do not have to be afraid of accidentally changing a value when reading from an object property.

-To read from a object property we need access to the correct Truth Instance as well as to a object id.
+To read from an object property we need access to the correct Truth Instance as well as to an object id.
 We also need to know what kind of property we want to access.
 That is why we always want to define our properties in a Header-File.
 Which allows us and others to find quickly our type definitions.
 A good practice is to comment on what kind of data type property contains.

 Let us assume our object is of type ``TM_TT_TYPE__RECT``: